Wall Street Next Week: Financial astrology for the successful investor & trade

-However, given there is mixed Astro in May albeit with some bearish bias, we plan to play this close to the vest.
+However, given there is mixed Astro in May albeit with bearish bias end of the month, we plan to play this close to the vest.

 There is little REALITY to today's markets – and until a swan event &/or Robinhooders learn trees don't' grow to the sky, pyramid games can continue.